ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 - removal of the old `properties.manager_id` column.
 Keep in mind, it should be done in several steps: first ignore the column on the code level, then delete the column from DB.
 More about this is [here](https://blog.codeship.com/rails-migrations-zero-downtime/)
 - removal of the old defined associations along with old `params` keys
 - drop of the trigger along with its function
-- scripts/snippets/rake tasks that refer to the old associations yet.
+- scripts/snippets/rake tasks that refer to the old associations yet should be updated or deleted.

 That's all steps needed to be done in order to make the transition happen.

 ### Conclusion

 We've seen how a DB change on a Rails application **with production setup** should be done.
 This is a multi-step and not fast process.
 It takes time to make the transition happen **without bugs** and **downtimes**.
-At first glance, the set task may seem too hard.
-But all the steps it requires are small and easy.
+At first glance, the given task may seem too hard.
+But all the required steps are small and easy.

-The described technique is a very powerful tool that confirmed by experience on live applications.
-Despite the fact it shows the concrete example to change single select to multiple choices on UI, the idea is applicable to **any** transition requires changes in DB on a Rails application has production setup with **zero downtime** **24/7** requirements.
+The described technique is a very powerful tool confirmed by experience on live applications.
+The post shows the concrete example how to change a single select to multiple choices on UI.
+But the idea is applicable to **any** transition requires changes in DB on a Rails application that has production setup with **zero downtime** **24/7** requirements.

 Unfortunately, it's hard or even not possible to describe all niceties of the whole process.
 There are still many aspects this article doesn't show:
-- how to understand which places in the code require changes
+- how to understand exact places in the code that require changes
-- how to handle the migration if UI is a separate single page application (SPA)
+- how to handle the migration if UI is a separate single page application ([SPA](https://en.wikipedia.org/wiki/Single-page_application))
-- how to implement parallel write into the old and the new DB structures if go with ActiveRecord callbacks.
+- how to implement the parallel write into the old and the new DB structures if go with ActiveRecord callbacks.
 Is it worth at all?
+Partially, this question was elaborated in this article.
+But those brief explanations may seem not convincing enough.

 If you have any of those or other questions, don't hesitate to [ask me](/ruby-consulting/).
 Thanks for your attention and happy bugless coding in production!